Buy - $79

 Once you have sufficient funding and a solid market strategy, it’s time to build your product!
 But of course, you need to build a minimum viable product first.
 Your software is the bread and butter of your company, so don’t forget to put your best effort into making it the best version it could possibly be.

 Of course, when you first roll out your product, it won’t be perfect.
 Mistakes are inevitable, but they don’t have to be permanent.
 Make sure to invest as much time and money into improving your product as you are in growing your brand.
+If there is a need for an initial, more cost-efficient solution, some companies may consider nearshore SaaS development or other alternatives.

 10. Establish Benchmarks for Success